Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Soundtrack

 The game's score was composed by David Henry, based on themes created by the series' original composer, Robert Holmes.
 In every Gabriel Knight game, the popular gospel hymn "When the Saints Go Marching In" can be heard, albeit in different remixes and forms.
-In Gabriel Knight 3 it can be heard in the San Greal Tavern in Rennes-les-Bains.
+In Gabriel Knight 3, it can be heard in the San Greal Tavern in Rennes-les-Bains.

 Reception

 Gabriel Knight 3 received favorable reviews according to the review aggregation website Metacritic.
 Uros Jojic of IGN said the game "proves that adventure games still have some life left in them" and provides "a welcome change for the action-heavy PC market" with "[an] excellent story and well worked out plot".
 At the same time, he criticized Tim Curry's voice-over, as "a cold and over-exaggerated interpretation of the southern accent", and the switch to 3D which they felt "is not yet ready to depict the emotions and feelings in the way actors can".
-Erik Wolpaw of GameSpot attested the sentiments about Curry's "terrible acting job", calling the "fake accent and overly dramatic delivery [...] almost unbearable".
+Erik Wolpaw of GameSpot shared the sentiments about Curry's "terrible acting job", calling the "fake accent and overly dramatic delivery [...] almost unbearable".
 The dialogue was also criticized, as were the puzzles, the latter which fortunately "get better as the story progresses".
 The story itself was more positively received, including "some excellent plot elements" and "fascinating" connections between fact and fiction.
 Dan Ravipinto of Adventure Gamers found some of the smaller puzzles "outright silly", but at the same time the vast Le Serpent Rouge "one of the best-designed puzzles in adventure gaming history".
 The storyline with its "interesting narratives" was called "epic in every sense of the word" and the game "ultimately a success".
 Jeff Lundrigan of NextGen said of the game, "It's a cliché, but: if you are really into adventure games – and one heck of a puzzle solver – man, is this a rare treat."

 In May 2000, Jane Jensen remarked that the "sales of Gabriel Knight 3 were not sufficient to offset the cost of development given that we had to build a new engine."